gabrielmcg/Docker-docs/ops/README.md

 <p class="p">In this release, support has been added for configuring a third drive that can be used to hold Kubernetes persistent volume data.
-The default size (10GB) is quite small as it is considered that the use of the NFS VM for storing persistent volume data is only suitable for demo purposes and should not be used in a production environment.
+The default size (10GB) is set low as the use of the NFS VM for storing persistent volume data is only considered suitable for demo purposes and should not be used in a production environment.
 </p>